MKAbuMattar/reading-notes/README.md

 # Mohammad Abu Mattar
 Hello! 👋 I’m Mohammad Abu Mattar, a Software Engineering 👨‍💻 based in Amman, Jordan.
-I enjoy creating things that live on the internet, Shortly after graduating from Isra University, I joined the engineering team at Isra University as a lab-supervisor where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I enjoy creating things that live on the internet, Shortly after graduating from Isra University, I joined the engineering team at Isra University as a lab-supervisor where I work on a wide variety of interesting and meaningful projects on a daily basis, but now I looking for a new journey, a new dream.

 ***